 These creepy-looking bugs are in the family Asilidae and are commonly known as robber flies or assassin flies.
 Based on the photos, it might seem like they have a predilection for honey bees but, actually, just about any insect will do for a midday snack.

-Feasting on insects
+Robber flies feast on insects

 The family is huge, comprising about 7000 species, and they all eat insects.
 Many of them enjoy meals that are large and feisty, so they will go after dragonflies, wasps, bees, grasshoppers, butterflies, moths, and beetles.
 Most have spiny legs that aid in capturing prey in the air and holding it still.

-Incidental predators on bees
+Incidental predators on honey bees